sahibalejandro/bitso-xrp/README.md

 ```

 ## Backend development
-The backend is a simple API mad with express.
+The backend is a simple API made with express.
 Just start the express server as usual, it runs on `localhost:3001`

 ```bash